smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish (Spencer)/tmi Log.md

 More Raw in [tmi Lab Notes](tmi%20Lab%20Notes.md)

 [2022-10-05](2022-10-05)
-Day 3 - Fading LED, Pushbutton
+Day 3 - Fading LED, Pushbutton Orientation

 Today I spent a lot of time debugging both some code errors and wiring errors.
 I kept forgetting the orientation of the pushbutton contacts - even looking at the schematics of the internals.
 But then I realized the orientation in the photo is the same as a breadboard if it spans the rails, so you don't need to look at the back to determine which contacts are connected...whew.

 The mini-project combined some code from the Built in [Fade Example](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Fade) and from the _Make:_ book Getting Started with Arduino (Banzi, Shiloh).

-I specifically liked the fade in/out check at
+I specifically liked the `fadeAmount = -fadeAmount` line to switch between fading in and out. (see line 47 of [the code](https://github.com/smaroukis/shared-learning-arduino/blob/main/Personal%20Folders/that_marouk_ish%20(Spencer)/code/tmi05_pushbutton_led_fade/tmi05_pushbutton_led_fade.ino) in the hosted version)

+Mostly I felt good about self-identifying and fixing the wiring and coding errors, even though it took me longer than I thought.
+I like to type everything out by hand to get a feel for the syntax but it's easy to make software mistakes and then think it is a wiring issues and vice versa.

 [[2022-10-04]]
 Day 2 - Party Time - RGB LEDs